 Jerad chuckled, but then shrugged his shoulders.
 "Call me Pockets if you wish," he said.
 "I've been responding to it the past few days anyway."

 While they were taking, Jiro got to his feet and picked up his dishes.
-He took them to the kitchen, where Ivy accepted them from him with a smile.
+He took them to the kitchen, where Ivy accepted them with a smile.
 "Well folks," he said, heading for the door, "I have things to do.
 See you later."

 Merlin looked up at him over his shoulder.
 "What does the slacker have that needs doing?"

 Jiro grinned at him and gestured toward the white galley wall beside him.
 "I need to prepare this canvas for a masterpiece and then get started on it."

 "I don't like this large blank space, so I'm going to paint a mural on it," he explained.
 "I did a smaller version of it on canvas, but now it's time to go up on this wall."